Lockcd11/nWoD-Homestuck-Conversion/NewMechanics/Classes.md

 #### Speculation Zone
 #### Mechanics
 Self Buffs.
 Knowing the weaknesses and secrets of the enemy where applicable.
+##### Starting Skill
+Mages start with a dot in a mental or social skill of their choice (but they do have to justify it within their element).
+(I would allow a physical skill with justification also)

 ### Master Classes
 #### Muse